The Path to N$^3$LO Parton Distributions: Approximate N LO evolution

 We now present the aN$^3$LO splitting functions constructed following the procedure described in Sects.~\ref{sec:general_strategy}--\ref{sec:singlet}.
 The nonsinglet result, already compared in Fig.~\ref{fig:nsgamma} to the previous approximation of Ref.~\cite{Moch:2017uml}, is shown in Fig.~\ref{fig:splitting-functions-ns} at the first four perturbative orders as a ratio to the aN$^3$LO result.
 For each order we include the MHOU determined by scale variation according to Refs.~\cite{NNPDF:2019vjt,NNPDF:2019ubu} and recall that there are no IHOU in the nonsinglet sector.
 As the nonsinglet splitting function are subdominant at small $x$ we only show the plot with a linear scale in $x$.
 The relative size of the MHOU is shown in Fig.~\ref{fig:splitting-functions-ns-unc}.

 Inspecting Figs.~\ref{fig:splitting-functions-ns} and \ref{fig:splitting-functions-ns-unc} reveals good perturbative convergence\footnote{Here and henceforth by ``convergence'' we mean that the size of the missing N$^4$LO corrections is negligible compared to the target accuracy of theoretical predictions, i.e.\ at the sub-percent level.} for all values of $x$.
 Specifically, the differences between two subsequent perturbative orders are reduced as the accuracy of the calculation increases, and, correspondingly, the MHOUs associated to factorization scale variations decrease with the perturbative accuracy.
 Indeed, the MHOU appears to reproduce well the observed behaviour of the higher orders, with overlapping uncertainty bands between subsequent orders except at LO at the smallest $x$ values.
+Hence, the behavior of the perturbative series suggests that the MHOU estimate based on scale variation at N$^3$LO is reliable.

 Based on these results it is clear that in the nonsinglet sector the N$^3$LO contribution to the splitting function is essentially negligible except at the smallest $x$ values, as shown in Fig.~\ref{fig:nsgamma}.
 Consequently, for all practical purposes we can consider the current approximation to the nonsinglet anomalous dimension to be essentially exact, and with negligible MHOU.